yantis/instant-archlinux-on-mac/README.md

 (https://github.com/yantis/instant-archlinux-on-mac/blob/master/factory-restore.md) with "⌘ + R" at startup
 or "option + ⌘  + R for [internet recovery](https://github.com/yantis/instant-archlinux-on-mac/blob/master/factory-restore.md).

+That being said.
+It has been designed to not write anything in case of failure.
+So worst case if it doesn't work you will probably be OK.
+Though seriously back up anything you actually want to be safe.

 Will this work with your iMac or MacBook?
 Possibly.
 It worked with all the ones I tested it with.
 I suspect it will most likely work and even if not perfect you will be in a much better place than trying to do it by hand.
 I do know for a fact that I haven't set it up to work with fusion drives yet so if your drive is a fusion drive it won't work without some minor changes.